History of Program For humanitarian Aid

 In December of 2014, PHA opened its day center, Domik, in Zaporizhia.
 Domik serves as a place for older orphans to learn life skills such as how to cook, how to clean, how to maintain a home, and how to make and use a budget.
 They also receive tutoring and legal help.
 Through a network of local Christians, they receive mentorship, learn about healthy relationships, and most importantly, are shown Christ’s Love.

 In April of 2016, PHA opened its second, day center, in Poltava.
-Domik Poltava not only serves orphaned and at-risk youth in and around Poltava as a place to hear Bible lessons and learn life lessons, but it also serves as a meeting place for church members who mentor, guide, and provide a community of local Christians that the kids can be a part of.
+Domik Poltava not only served orphaned and at-risk youth in and around Poltava as a place to hear Bible lessons and learn life lessons, but it also served as a meeting place for church members who mentored, guided, and provided a community of local Christians that the kids were able to be a part of.
+Domik Poltava served through 2021.

 In January of 2019, PHA opened its third, day center, in Kamenskoye.
 Domik Kamenskoye has a strong team of local Ukrainian volunteers who help to provide English lessons, craft projects, Bible classes, and life lessons to the orphaned and at-risk youth in and around Kamenskoye.